linalinn/kicad-render/README.md

    - Under `Build and deployment` select for `Source` `Github Action` from the dropdown.

 5. git commit and push

+### Example
+You can find a example [here in the m2sdr](https://github.com/HackModsOrg/m2sdr) and the workflow for it [here](https://github.com/HackModsOrg/m2sdr/blob/master/.github/workflows/images.yaml)

 ## Animation original code
 The [code](https://gist.github.com/arturo182/57ab066e6a4a36ee22979063e4d5cce1) for the Animation is from [arturo182](https://github.com/arturo182)